Uma (TV series)

-Uma is an 2021 Indian Bengali Language Sport Drama television series which is broadcast on Bengali General Entertainment Channel Zee Bangla and is also available on the digital platform ZEE5 even before TV telecast.
-It stars Shinjinee Chakraborty and Neel Bhattacharya in the lead roles.It aired daily at 7PM(IST) Initially it scored very well in TRP charts but later its popularity declined and was replaced by Jagaddhatri It was premiered on 13 September 2021.
+Uma is a 2021 Indian Bengali language sport drama television series broadcast on the Bengali general entertainment channel Zee Bangla.
+It stars Shinjinee Chakraborty and Neel Bhattacharya in the lead roles.
+Initially it scored very well in TRP charts but later its popularity declined and it was replaced by Jagaddhatri.
+It was premiered on 13 September 2021.
 The series is produced by Tent Cinema.

 Plot

 The story revolves around Uma who dreams of becoming a cricketer but is forced to give up on her dream due to familial obligations.
 However, her passion for the game and her husband Abhimanyu's constant motivation push her to realize her ambition and start playing cricket again.